 This section assesses the role of our empirical findings, and in particular the role of inflation expectations, in the macroeconomic adjustment process to shocks in the context of a structural model.
 This modeling exercise provides a complementary explanation for why households dislike current and future inflation.
 The analysis employs a DSGE model with search-and-matching in the labor market while explicitly allowing inflation expectations to affect nominal wage growth expectations.
-The model is calibrated to match key features of the US economy in early 2022, when our survey was conducted, and our three empirical facts:
+To capture our finding that consumers' inflation expectations are affected by publicly available information, we allow for sticky information in inflation expectations similar to Mankiw and Reis (2002).
+The model is calibrated to match key features of the US economy in early 2022, when our survey was conducted, the reaction of our respondents' inflation expectations to information treatments, and our three main empirical facts:

 - 1. Less than unity passthrough to income growth expectations: A 1 percentage point increase in inflation expectations causes nominal income growth expectations to rise by about 0.20 percentage point. - 2.
-Passthrough to income growth expectations increases in consumers' current income: For low- (high-) income respondents, a 1 percentage point increase in inflation expectations leads to a statistically insignificant (statistically significant 0.34 percentage point) increase in nominal income growth expectations. - 3.
-Small impact on labor market actions: A 1 percentage point increase in inflation expectations raises the odds of applying for another job by about 0.11 percentage point.
+Passthrough to income growth expectations increases in consumers' current income: For low- (high-) income respondents, a 1 percentage point increase in inflation expectations leads to a statistically insignificant (statistically significant 0.34 percentage point) increase in nominal income growth expectations.

+3. Small impact on labor market actions: A 1 percentage point increase in inflation expectations raises the odds of applying for another job by about 0.11 percentage point.